exercism/javascript/concepts/objects/about.md

 ```

 `hasOwnProperty` returns `false` for [inherited keys][concept-inheritance].
 This is usually the desired behavior.
-If you want include inherited keys in the existence check you can use the [`in` operator][mdn-in-operator] instead.
+If you want to include inherited keys in the existence check you can use the [`in` operator][mdn-in-operator] instead.

 ## Looping Through an Object